hamzaali00/PyBer_Analysis/README.md

 ## Summary
-- More drivers should be allocated to servicing the rural and suburban areas.
+- More drivers should be allocated to servicing rural areas.
   - This will lower cost of rides, and increase the number of rides.

+- More drivers should be allocated to servicing rural areas.
+  - This will lower cost of rides, and increase the number of rides.

 - Drivers need to be limited in Urban areas
   - This will increase cost of rides, likely not affect number of rides severely
--